cookies-xor-cream/HugoTest/content/posts/poetry/wip/a_dishonest_attempt_at_piloting_a_motor_vehicle.md

 ---
 tags: ['TODO']
-title: 'A Dishonest Attempt At Piloting A Motor Vehicle'
+title: "A Dishonest Attempt At Piloting A Motor Vehicle"
 date: 2023-10-02
 ---